Frequently Asked Questions

 Do you offer part time options or reduced tuition for not coming to school every day?

-No. Many students participate in competitive tournaments or are involved in acting and have to travel at times throughout the year.
-Other students take family vacations and miss extended periods of school.
+No. Smoke Rise Prep has a flexible attendance policy which allows students to complete their school work away from the school building.
+Many students participate in competitive tournaments, have opportunities to travel with their parents, or may take a vacation at some point in the year.
 Our model is great because it allows that flexibility and student/parent choice but these choices do not affect your tuition.

 I understand parents are required to complete volunteer hours, but we work full-time.
 How can our family earn volunteer time?

 Families are required to earn at least 20 hours per semester for a total of 40 hours for the school year.
-There are lots of opportunities for working parents, including room setup on Sunday afternoons, attending and planning family engagement events/spirit nights, and grant writing just to name a few.
+There are multiple opportunities for working parents, including teaching virtual enrichment sessions, attending and planning family engagement events/spirit nights, and making calls for our yearly auction just to name a few.
 If you have retired or non working family members, they are welcome to come volunteer for lunch duty, work with small groups, drive for field trips, or help out at the front desk.
 If you have other ideas, we would love to hear them and hopefully implement them.
 You also have the option of buying out your volunteer hours at the rate of $25/hour.

 What happens in the interview?
 Can we study for it?
-How long is the interview process?
+How long is the interview?